New jack swing: Incorporation into pop music

 Australian pop singer Kylie Minogue incorporated a strong new jack swing sound into her 1991 album Let's Get to It, most notably the lead single "Word Is Out".
 The album and singles achieved notable success in the UK, Australia and throughout Europe.

-Mexican pop singer Paulina Rubio also incorporated a strong new jack swing system into her debut 1992 album La Chica Dorada and second album 24 Kilates and most notably her lead single "Mío" and third single "Amor de Mujer" which peaked at number 8 on the US Billboard Hot Latin Tracks.
+American pop singer Bruno Mars infused elements into his 2016 third album 24K Magic, with fifth single "Finesse" being completely influenced by new jack swing.
+The song was a commercial success, peaking at number two in New Zealand, number three in the United States and Canada, and the top ten of Australia, Ireland, the Netherlands and the United Kingdom.